Sphagnum |

 This

-genus is exceptionally difficult to identify in the field, and many
+genus can be quite difficult to identify in the field, and many

 species can only be reliably separated with a microscope.